-Your project likely doesn’t require a million rivets to finish, but may still require tools to make the job easier, more efficient, and more successful.
+Your project likely doesn’t require millions of rivets to finish, but you may still want tools to make the job easier, more efficient, and more successful.
 A cordless, battery-powered rivet gun can help.
-Here is a primer on what you need to know about this useful—and powerful—tool:
+Here is a primer on what you need to know about this useful—and powerful—tool.

 Cordless rivet guns offer a wide range of applications to a variety of individuals and industries.
 Some of these uses include: